 Design Accessible Formative Assessment

-- Select formative assessment tools (e.g., apps or software) that are accessible to all students including students who use AT.
+• Select accessible formative assessment tools: The district ensures educators have access to formative tools (e.g., apps or web-based) that are accessible to all students, including those who use assistive technology.

 BCPS's Story